 To make corncob juice:

-1 dozen medium-sized fresh corncobs
+1 dozen medium-sized fresh corncobs2 quarts water

 To Prepare Juice - Wash the corncobs and cut into 4-inch lengths.
 Place in a large stockpot, add 2 quarts water or enough to cover, and bring to a boil.
 Reduce heat and boil slowly for 35 to 40 minutes.
 Strain the juice through a double layer of cheesecloth or a jelly bag.
 Allow juice to drip through the cloth, using a stand or colander; do not press or squeeze the bag or cloth.